ballerina-platform/ballerina-release/release-notes/swan-lake-release-notes/swan-lake-2201.3.0-release-note.md

 #### Language Server

-- Introduced new `Extract to local variable`code action
+- Introduced new `Extract to local variable` code action
+- Introduced new `Extract to function` code action
 - Introduced `loadProject()` API to the workspace manager
 - Introduced a new code action to generate module for client declarations (`Generate module for client declaration`)